autonity/docs.autonity.org/content/docs/concepts/accountability/_index.md

 - it is within the _accusation window_:
   - an accusation must be made `<= 256` blocks after the detected accountability event.

-As each block is finalised, AFD will attempt to promote _ expired accusations_ (where the _innocence proof submission window_ has elapsed) to proven _faults_.
+As each block is finalized, AFD will attempt to promote _ expired accusations_ (where the _innocence proof submission window_ has elapsed) to proven _faults_.
 <!--
 To check if an _offending_ validator has a _pending accusation_, a _reporting_ validator calls protocol functions: